aladdine/Essential-Solar-Energy-and-Storage-Software-Resources/README.md

 Curated lists of APIs, SDKs, paltforms, tools, datasets and academic refrences relevant to solar energy and energy storage software.
 Categories include: Design & engineering, Finance, Monitoring & Billing, Project Management, Automated Paperwork, etc.

-The ultimate goal of this open source project is for software engineers in the industry to share resources for the benefit of all.
+The ultimate goal of this open source project is for software engineers in the industry and academia to share resources for the benefit of all.

-# APIs and SDKs: Design & Enegineering
+# APIs and SDKs: System Design & Enegineering

 - [PV Watts](https://developer.nrel.gov/docs/solar/pvwatts-v5/)
 - [System Advisor Model SDK](https://sam.nrel.gov/)